-Electronic Product Management
+Electronic Waste Management

-Recycling Act of 2003:
+Electronic Waste Recycling Act of 2003

-Visit the statutory and regulatory issues page to access the full history and text of SB 20 (Sher, Chapter 526, Statutes of 2003) and SB 50 (Sher, Chapter 863, Statutes of 2004).
+Visit the Regulations, Statutes, and Related Information page to access the full history and text of CalRecycle statute and regulations.

-Key elements of the Electronic Waste Recycling Act include:
+Key Elements of the Act

-- Collection of an electronic waste recycling fee at the point of sale of certain products remitted to the Board of Equalization (BOE).
+- Electronic Waste Recycling Fee: Collection of an electronic waste recycling fee at the point of retail sale of certain products remitted to the Board of Equalization (BOE).

 Implementing the Act